The Best “Mostly” Non-Fiction of 2024–25

 Best Non-Fiction of 2022 (and Honorable Mentions)

-Here are 40 counterintuitive things I wish I knew when I was 20 years old.
+Here are 40 counterintuitive things I wish I’d known when I was 20.

 Best Nonfiction of 2021 (and Honorable Mentions)

-For the 4th consecutive time, I am reviewing five of the best non-fiction books I have read in the past 365 days.
+For the fourth year in a row, here are five of the best nonfiction books I’ve read in the past 365 days.

 Passing Gas While Deaf